pierre-cm/galbe/docs/concepts/middleware.md

 1. the route's own `@security`;
 2. its [route file's header](routes.md#route-files);
-3. the middleware covering it — nearest pattern first (`/api/admin/*` before `/api/*` before `*`), and at one scope a file's `@security` header ahead of the `security` of the def it annotates;
+3. the middleware covering it — nearest pattern first (`/api/admin/*` before `/api/*` before `*`), and at one scope a file's `@security` header ahead of the `security` of the def it annotates.

-4. failing all of those, a route schema declaring an `authorization` header with a `/^Bearer /` pattern still infers `bearerAuth`.
-That inference is legacy support for hand-declared schemas, not the mechanism.
+Security is **declared, never inferred**: an operation with no `security` at any of those scopes documents as public, whatever its headers happen to look like.
+A route declaring an `authorization` header is documenting a header — to document authentication, name the scheme.

 ### Fragments and Types